 7. They live to serve.
 Baby bees feed the queen.
 Worker bees store pollen and make honey.
 Scouts are on the lookout for food and danger.
 The drones give their lives to mate with the queen (literally, y’all – you should check out this article on drone mating on Wikipedia).

 How are we serving the master?
 What have we done for Him lately?

 8. Bees are ready to give their lives for a cause.
 If asked the

 question, ‘What would you die for?’
 What would be your answer – your honest,

 gut-deep answer and not just the one that rolls smoothly off the tongue?

 I’ll be honest – I don’t know what my answer would be but I want it to be Jesus, don’t you?
 I want to be willing, like the apostles, to die for him.

 Bees routinely give their lives to defend the hive.
 Would you give your life to defend other believers?

 9. Work together for the common good.
 Bees have a number of natural predators.
 In a weak hive the predators thrive.

 Dozens of bees get eaten by lizards or birds.
 Beetles, moths, ants and roaches invade the hives and make it unpalatable for the bees.
-At this point the bees are very dependent on the beekeeper to tend the hive and rid it the interlopers.
-If enough of them show up, the bees will leave the hive.
+At that point the bees are very dependent on the beekeeper to tend the hive and rid it the interlopers.
+If enough of these enemies show up, the bees will leave the hive.